borisv1307/GitHub-Flavored-Markdown-Eclipse-Plugin/README.md

 1. what we did and why we did it

-    We developed an open source eclipse plugin with a text editor that can have Github Flavored Markdown (GFM) syntax rendered in a tabbed browser when the user saves their document.
+    We developed an open source eclipse plugin with a unique text editor that renders Github Flavored Markdown (GFM) syntax in a tabbed browser, when the user saves their document.
 This was accomplished for a capstone Software Engineering course at Drexel University with the intention of creating a plugin that will be useful to many of Drexel's corporate partners who use eclipse and need a text editor plugin that strictly supports GFM.

+2. Additional Functionality (which can each be toggled on and off)

+	* Pressing ctrl-space while highlighting text pops up a window with GFM syntax options the user can add to their highlighted text
+	* incorrect table spacing will be corrected automatically upon saving a document
+	* GFM syntax is rendered correctly in tabbed browser with CSS

-2. how its better than other implementations
+3. how its different than other implementations

 	There are many eclipse markdown editor plugins but none strictly adhere to GFM syntax.
-This can be troublesome for companies who want their employees to be able to edit text documents in eclipse while strictly adhering to GFM syntax. (some comment about why a company would want to only use GFM)
+This can be troublesome for companies who want their employees to be able to edit text documents in eclipse while strictly adhering to GFM syntax.
+Additionally, our plugin does not save/cache data in order to respect the privacy of our users and meet the expectations of companies with strict privacy policy adherence.
+Lastly, our plugin uses the built in browser of eclipse to render GFM accurately with CSS.

-3. benefits of eclipse pop up window via browser vs other way?